Tranmere and

 The British authorities allocated land along the Clarence Plains Rivulet to Europeans, formally making grants under their own law for exclusive individual use and profit.
 This completely ignored the Aboriginal connections to “country” and the way the land and its rich resources were being managed.

 The eight European families who settled along this part of the Rivulet came from Norfolk Island in 1808.
-All but the Chipman family arrived on the 'Estramina'
+All but the Chipman family arrived on the 'Estramina'.

 The people from Norfolk Island had been promised land in lieu of the farms they had been forced to leave behind, but land wasn't allocated on a strict one for one basis.
 Three of the women on adjoining farms along the rivulet had owned land on Norfolk Island.
 All three married prior to the formal land documents being issued from Sydney.
 Under British law of the time, a married woman's property was controlled by her husband.
 Of the three, only Deborah Davis ended up being allocated land in her own name.
 All their husbands, William Atkins, James Waterson and John Broughton, were given land along the rivulet even though they hadn't personally owned any land on Norfolk Island.
 The rest of the land was allocated to men who had owned land on Norfolk Island, and to Michael Lackey, a stepson of Joseph Chipman who had been allocated land nearby.